theupdateframework/python-tuf/docs/CLI_EXAMPLES.md

 ## A more complicated example ##
-(1) create a bare repo (2) add keys to the top-level roles (3) delegate trust of particular target files to another role X, where role X has a signature threshold 2 and is marked as a terminating delegation (4) Delegate from role X to role Y.  (5) have role X sign for a file also signed by the Targets role, to demonstrate the expected file that should be downloaded by the client (6) perform an update (7) halt the server, add README.txt to the Targets role, restart server, and fetch the Target's role README.txt (8) Add LICENSE to yrole and demonstate that the client must not fetch it because xrole is a terminating delegation (and hasn't signed for it).
+(1) create a bare repo.

+(2) add keys to the top-level roles.

+(3) delegate trust of particular target files to another role X, where role X has a signature threshold 2 and is marked as a terminating delegation.

+(4) Delegate from role X to role Y.

+(5) have role X sign for a file also signed by the Targets role, to demonstrate the expected file that should be downloaded by the client.

+(6) perform an update.

+(7) halt the server, add README.txt to the Targets role, restart server, and fetch the Target's role README.txt.

+(8) Add LICENSE to 'yrole' and demonstate that the client must not fetch it because xrole is a terminating delegation (and hasn't signed for it).

 (1) and (2)
 ```Bash